Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 #### <a name="cd"></a> cd

-The **cd** command (short for change directory) chenges the current working directory to the directory sepcified in the command.
+The **cd** command (short for change directory) changes the current working directory to the directory specified in the command.
 To change the current working directory to the one you just created, **learn_unix**, type

 ``` bash
 cd learn_unix